» CORPUS of Ioannes Dantiscus' Texts & Correspondence

 Reverendissime Domine, domine clementissime.

 cf. Ioannes DANTISCUS to Mikołaj LOKA 1544-05-30, CIDTC IDL 6465, letter lostLitterascf.
-Ioannes DANTISCUS to Mikołaj LOKA 1544-05-30, CIDTC IDL 6465, letter lost Reverendissimae Dominationis Vestrae paenultima Maii anni praeteriti ad me datas, nonis Aprilis anni praesentis accepi, quibus mihi Reverendissima Dominatio Vestra, quod me nep<ot>i suo, Kaspar Hannau (Gasparus Hannovius, Kacper Hannow) (*1519 – †1571), Dantiscus' nephew (son of Anna), doctor of both canon and civil law, friend of Marcin Kromer, Bishop of Ermland; his studies in Cracow (1536-1538), and later in Rome (1539-1548), were financed by his uncle; from 1545 Canon of Ermland (Warmia) and Dean of Guttstadt (Dobre Miasto) Collegiate Chapter; from 1547 Canon of Włocławek (ORACKI 1984, p.
+Ioannes DANTISCUS to Mikołaj LOKA 1544-05-30, CIDTC IDL 6465, letter lost Reverendissimae Dominationis Vestrae paenultima Maii anni praeteriti ad me datas, nonis Aprilis anni praesentis accepi, quibus mihi Reverendissima Dominatio Vestra, quod me nep<ot>i suo, Kaspar Hannau (Gasparus Hannovius, Kacper Hannow) (*1519 – †1571), Dantiscus’ nephew, son of Anna; doctor of both laws; friend of Marcin Kromer, later Bishop of Ermland (Warmia); his studies in Cracow (1536–1538) and Rome (1539–1548) were financed by his uncle; from 1545 Canon of Ermland and Dean of the Guttstadt (Dobre Miasto) Collegiate Chapter; from 1547 Canon of Włocławek (ORACKI 1984, p.
 84; KOPICZKO 2, p.
-108-109)domino GasparoKaspar Hannau (Gasparus Hannovius, Kacper Hannow) (*1519 – †1571), Dantiscus' nephew (son of Anna), doctor of both canon and civil law, friend of Marcin Kromer, Bishop of Ermland; his studies in Cracow (1536-1538), and later in Rome (1539-1548), were financed by his uncle; from 1545 Canon of Ermland (Warmia) and Dean of Guttstadt (Dobre Miasto) Collegiate Chapter; from 1547 Canon of Włocławek (ORACKI 1984, p.
+108-109)domino GasparoKaspar Hannau (Gasparus Hannovius, Kacper Hannow) (*1519 – †1571), Dantiscus’ nephew, son of Anna; doctor of both laws; friend of Marcin Kromer, later Bishop of Ermland (Warmia); his studies in Cracow (1536–1538) and Rome (1539–1548) were financed by his uncle; from 1545 Canon of Ermland and Dean of the Guttstadt (Dobre Miasto) Collegiate Chapter; from 1547 Canon of Włocławek (ORACKI 1984, p.
 84; KOPICZKO 2, p.
-108-109), commendaverit scribit, eumque in omnibus meis negotiis mihi profuturum indicat, quam suam in me iuvando operam, et qualis sit, Reverendissimae Dominationi Vestrae prioribus litteris meis declaravi, quodque suasu Reverendissimae Dominationis Vestrae, licet invitus, Rome (Roma), city in central Italy, on the Tiber river, seat of the Holy SeeRomamRome (Roma), city in central Italy, on the Tiber river, seat of the Holy See sim profectus, ingentes pro hoc tam fideli consilio Reverendissimae Dominationi Vestrae domino meo clementissimo ago gratias.
+108-109), commendaverit scribit, eumque in omnibus meis negotiis mihi profuturum indicat, quam suam in me iuvando operam, et qualis sit, Reverendissimae Dominationi Vestrae prioribus litteris meis declaravi, quodque suasu Reverendissimae Dominationis Vestrae, licet invitus, Rome (Roma), city in central Italy, on the River Tiber, seat of the Holy SeeRomamRome (Roma), city in central Italy, on the River Tiber, seat of the Holy See sim profectus, ingentes pro hoc tam fideli consilio Reverendissimae Dominationi Vestrae domino meo clementissimo ago gratias.
 Sentio enim modo, quantum commodi mihi haec mea peregrinatio futuris temporibus adferre posset, si mihi tantummodo tanti superessent sumptus, quibus relicto hoc nefando servitio, solo ingenuarum artium studio operam dare liceret, qua in re spero, immo mihi certo persuadeo, Reverendissimam Dominationem Vestram, dominum meum clementissimum, mihi inopi quemadmodum tum praesenti, tum etiam per litteras suas absenti, pollicita est, opem laturam.
 Nova, quae Reverendissimae Dominationi Vestrae digna scribi putem, praeter haec alia sunt nulla.

 Commendo me superinscribedmeme superinscribed gratiae et patrocinio Dominationis Vestrae Reverendissimae eamque longaevis temporibus salvam atque incolumem esse opto.